yonseicasl/NeuroSpector/configs/README.md

 ## 1. Accelerator (./accelerators)
 - An accelerator must have at least one MAC unit, and can be configured in various ways with temporal components [T] and spatial arrangement [S].
 - Temporal components (e.g., MAC, L1, and L2) can exploit data reuse depending on dataflow types (e.g., IS, WS, and OS).
-- Spatial arrangement (e.g., S0, S1_X, S1_Y, S2_X, and S2_Y) can increase data-level parallelism and computational thorughput.
+- Spatial arrangement (e.g., S0, S1_X, S1_Y, S2) can increase data-level parallelism and computational thorughput.
 - [Eyeriss](https://ieeexplore.ieee.org/document/7738524) accelerator example:
   <p align="center"><img src="../img/eyeriss.png" width="25%"></p>